Watch the Films

 2006 Dur.
 2:52 Stereo

-A satirical look at the dumbing down of popular screen entertainment.
+A satirical look at the dumbing down and hyping up of popular screen entertainment.

 Warning